Last reviewed: 15/06/25

 4) Payments are non-refundable unless the Organisers decide to decline your application.

-5) Stallholders/Vendors must have valid public liability insurance (with a minimum £5m indemnity limit) a copy of which must be supplied with the payment.
+5) Stallholders must have valid public liability insurance (with a minimum £5m indemnity limit) a copy of which must be supplied with the payment.
 We maintain the right to recover costs from you in respect of claims brought against the Organisers for which you may be responsible.

 6) Stallholders providing therapy must supply details of their trade body membership with their registration.

-7) In agreeing the terms and conditions, stallholders shall indemnify the Organisers and all event staff from and against actions, costs, losses (including legal fees), claims or demands in respect of any accident, damage, death or injury to any person or property arising directly or indirectly from the stallholder’s use of the stall.
+7) In agreeing the terms and conditions, Stallholders shall indemnify the Organisers and all event staff from and against actions, costs, losses (including legal fees), claims or demands in respect of any accident, damage, death or injury to any person or property arising directly or indirectly from the Stallholder’s use of the stall.

 8) Stallholders must inform the Organisers if for any reason they are unable to attend.
 Deposit fee will not be refundable within 30 days of the event.

-9) The organisers hold no responsibility for the audience attendance of the event, however we shall promote and advertise the event to the best of our ability.
+9) The Organisers hold no responsibility for the audience attendance of the event, however we shall promote and advertise the event to the best of our ability.

 10) There will be no refund of fees in the event of adverse weather on the day or should the event be cancelled entirely for any reason.
 Stallholders are advised to consider their own cancellation insurance if required.